Meet the Teachers

 Fit For Art Patterns

-Rae Cumbie is Creative Director at Fit for Art Patterns which offers three core patterns for one great wardrobe that focus on fit and artful design.
-Her coaching, blog posts, for Threads and Curve Appeal fit column in Sew News encourages stitchers to sew successfully: adding fun, comfortable, creative additions to their wardrobe.
+Rae Cumbie is Creative Director at Fit for Art Patterns whose three core patterns yield one great wardrobe!
+Her coaching, blog posts, Threads articles and Sew News fitting column encourages stitchers to sew successfully: adding fun, comfortable, fabulously fitting, artful and creative additions to their wardrobe.
 Catch her blog, Sew!
 Let's Get Dressed at fitforartpatterns.com for everything from basic sewing to artful inspiration.

 The Decorating Diva